(Click to download the complete PDF)

 Sections are units of the Society defined by professional interests and are intended to advance the Society’s objectives within the various disciplines of fisheries science and practice.
 Sections share the general purposes of the Society but restrict their activities to their specified interest area.
 A Section may also create smaller organizational units within it to serve its purposes, but these units shall not act without Section approval.
 Sections have no geographic boundaries.

 Sections are formed when a group of AFS members decides that sufficient interest exists in a particular fishery science discipline to enable a unit devoted to that topic to have long-term viability.
 Sections can also be formed when personnel of a long-standing special committee take the appropriate steps.
 Steps involved in Section formation and dissolution are described in the AFS Constitution printed in the AFS Membership Directory and Handbook.

-The general purposes and responsibilities of Sections are as follow:
+The general purposes and responsibilities of Sections are the following:

 - Serve as technical advisors to AFS officers and staff and to government agencies on topics relating to the professional focus of the Section.

 - Promote the fisheries profession and membership in AFS among interest-area professionals and through active and positive relations with journalists, government officials, special interest groups, other professional organizations, and the general public.

 - Promote wise use of aquatic resources by initiating and participating in special projects that increase public awareness, expand participation, improve habitat, and protect fragile resources.